google-deepmind/acme/acme/agents/README.md

 # Agents

 Acme includes a number of pre-built agents listed below.
+These are all single-process agents.
+While there is currently no plan to release the distributed variants of these agents, they share the exact same learning and acting code as their single-process counterparts available in this repository.

-We have also broken the agents listed below into different sections based on their different use cases, however these distinction are often subtle.
+We've also listed the agents below in separate sections based on their different use cases, however these distinction are often subtle.
 For more information on each implementation see the relevant agent-specific README.

 ### Continuous control